Quickstart: Try a cloud-based remote monitoring solution

-Choose .NET as the language.
-The Java and .NET implementations have the same features.
+Choose C# Microservices as the Deployment options.
+The Java and C# implementations have the same features.

 Enter a unique Solution name for your Remote Monitoring solution accelerator.
 For this quickstart, we're calling ours contoso-rm.

 Select the Subscription and Region you want to use to deploy the solution accelerator.
 Typically, you choose the region closest to you.
 For this quickstart, we're using East US.
 You can choose Visual Studio Enterprise, but you must be a global administrator or user to do so.

-To begin your deployment, click Create Solution.
+To begin your deployment, click Create.
 This process takes at least five minutes to run: